Near-critical spanning forests and renormalization: The structure graph and the scaling limit of the glueing dynamics

 Hence, this provides the following renormalization flow description of the UST scaling limit via (a rescaling of) the time-homogeneous Markov chain $P_u$ on the state of discrete weighted graphs:

 \begin {thmm}[Renormalization flow description] The measure $\pi$ (that describes the previous scaling limit of near critical spanning forests) is invariant under the Markov chain.
-Furthermore, the (time-homogeneous) Markov chain started from any deterministic periodic two-dimensional transitive lattice and properly rescaled does converge in distribution to $\pi$. \end {thmm}
+Furthermore, the (time-homogeneous) Markov chain started from any deterministic periodic two-dimensional transitive lattice and properly rescaled converges in distribution to $\pi$. \end {thmm}